Ashampoo/metadataproxy/README.md

 The intended use is to allow metadata manipulation on big files for self-hosted WebDAV.

+This server needs fast access to the stored files.
+So if you host a Nextcloud or Seafile docker container, you would host this container in the same network.

 ## Contributions

 Contributions are welcome!
 If you encounter any issues,